Morlorf/ig-presentation/speech.md

 - FPS timed shooting gallery
 - Bloom effect for night lighting

-**P2:** All built with Three.js and WebGL 2.0, imported 3D models, PBR textures, and HDR skyboxes.
+**P2:** Built with WebGL 2.0 and ACES Filmic tone mapping, imported 3D models with PBR textures, and HDR skyboxes.
 All animations are procedural — no pre-loaded animation clips — including the NPC passengers riding along on every attraction.

 **P1:** That's it.